 To be literal about it, Clinton traveled to 112 countries during her time as secretary of state, a number that makes her the most widely traveled U.S. state secretary ever.
 But long before Clinton’s miles of experience landed her the Democratic nomination for president, Lucretia Mott and Elizabeth Cady Stanton went to London in 1840.Read More »

 For the first time ever, a woman is on the ballot as the presidential candidate of a major U.S. political party.
-Whatever your political affiliation may be, this truly is a big deal in the history of American politics.
+Whatever your political affiliation may be, this is a big deal in the history of American politics.

-So on the eve of this historic election, let’s back and remember the women who helped us get here.
+So on the eve of this historic election, let’s look back and remember the women who helped us get here.
 On Election Tuesday, 1916 edition, Jeannette Rankin won a surprise victory to become the first woman ever elected to federal office, when she secured a Montana seat in the U.S. House of Representatives.
 Yes, you read that right: a solid four years before women could vote, Rankin was elected.
 She once said, “If I am remembered for no other act, I want to be remembered as the only woman who ever voted to give women the right to vote.”Read More »

 On November 4, 1965, Dickey Chapelle was killed by shrapnel on a battlefield in Vietnam.
 She was the first female war correspondent to die in the field, but that designation doesn’t do her justice.
 Dickey was a tireless photographer, an emphatic patriot, and a plucky role model for young women in the Midwest.

 Don’t have time to watch the full doc?
 Here’s a quote from Dickey about her love of country.
 I guarantee you’ll feel a strong urge to scrounge up that ol’ flag pin hiding somewhere in your dresser.